WesProL/wesprol-compiler/README.md

 Strings will be automatically cloned before being passed to a new variable or a function.
-Similarly, arrays will be cloned.
+Similarly, arrays will be recursively cloned.
 Objects are expensively cloned recursively on every pass.

 To improve performance, explicit passing by reference should be used where adequate.